PixelsCamp/docs/HACKATHON.md

 Ideas, concepts, and team organization are tasks that can be thought out before the event, but the project itself should be developed during the 48 hour period.

-## Schedule

-The programming event will last exactly 48 hours, starting on the first day.
-You can see the full schedule [here](https://pixels.camp/schedule/).

 ## Project Registration

 The hackathon projects are now managed from the main Pixels Camp website.
 To register a new project for your team, log into your account, click the top right drop-down menu and press "Edit Project."